umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-12-20-releasenotes.md

 ## [Secrets Management](../set-up/project-settings/secrets-management.md)

-The new _secrets management_ feature in Umbraco Cloud enables you to store your secrets (digital authentication credentials such as private keys, database passwords, and 3rd-party API tokens) securely in Azure key vaults.
+The new _secrets management_ feature in Umbraco Cloud enables you to store your secrets securely in Azure key vaults.

+This being digital authentication credentials such as private keys, database passwords, and 3rd-party API tokens

 Hereby, you will never have to worry about exposing the most sensitive information of your Umbraco Cloud solution in code repositories.

 ![SecretsManagementExample](images/SecretsManagementExample2.gif)